stu-slicer/nology-quiz/README.md

 3. You should be able to finish the game by typing 'quit' or 'exit', however this is ignored.
 4. Sometimes the last two options are identical, not sure why.
 5. The questions always appear in the same order, they should change on every run.
-6. The time the game takes appears to be way to high, it's supposed to be seconds.
-7. Some of the answer's don't appear to be correct, for example Tim Burton definitely directed Beetlejuice.
+6. Some of the answer's don't appear to be correct, for example Tim Burton definitely directed Beetlejuice.
-8. The total score doesn't appear to be increasing as you play.
+7. The total score doesn't appear to be increasing as you play.
-9. Something is not quite right with the scoring for hard questions, especially if the user's response is around the 15 second mark - appear to lose a point!
+8. Something is not quite right with the scoring for hard questions, especially if the user's response is around the 15 second mark - appear to lose a point!
-10. There are various warning messages when loading questions from the CSV file, something dodgy is going on.
+9. There are various warning messages when loading questions from the CSV file, something dodgy is going on.
-11. Not sure if the total score and last score are showing correctly.
-12. If the player does average they get two comments - "Not bad, average i'd say" and "Pretty good, not too shabby!" - doesn't feel right.
+10. If the player does average they get two comments - "Not bad, average i'd say" and "Pretty good, not too shabby!" - doesn't feel right.